GabMartino/TransformerForDummies/README.md

 <img src="./assets/Dropout.png" alt="Paragraph" width="50%"/>
 </p>

+What it not mentioned in the article is that the Dropout is also implemented inside the attention mechanism [HERE](https://serp.ai/attention-dropout/) [HERE](https://stats.stackexchange.com/questions/509798/attention-dropout-where-was-it-proposed-used-first):

+- _**After the Softmax function add a dropout**_

 ## The Special Tokens :relieved:

 Why we need to use the special tokens?
 Around the web and in several papers a lot of different tokens are used.